stephenslab/gtexresults/README.md

 *Explain briefly what software/libraries need to be installed if you prefer not to use Docker (or because you can't).*

-Software involved for MASH analysis are SFA, ExtremeDeconvolution, MOSEK, OpenMP, OpenBLAS and the GNU Scientific Library.
-Software involved for summary statistics formatting are HDF5 tools, pytables and rhdf5.
+Software involved for MASH analysis are R, SFA, OpenMP, OpenBLAS, the GNU Scientific Library, and R packages ExtremeDeconvolution, RMOSEK and REBayes.
+Software involved for summary statistics formatting are R and Python, HDF5 tools, Python package pytables and R package rhdf5.
 Workflow system SoS is used to run the pipelines.
-An improved MASH implementation `mashr` is also installed.
+An improved MASH R implementation `mashr` is also installed.

 ## Other setup notes